simonreise/remote-sensing-processor/README.md

 RSP is a tool for geospatial raster data processing.

 Most of remote sensing data like Sentinel of Landsat imagery needs to be preprocessed before using.
-RSP can preprocess Sentinel-2 and Landsat imagery, create raster mosaics, calculate vegetation indices, cut rasters into tiles.
+RSP can preprocess Sentinel-2 and Landsat imagery, create raster mosaics, calculate vegetation indices and perform image segmentation tasks.

 Read the documentation for more details: https://remote-sensing-processor.readthedocs.io